Winning Workplace Giving Strategies For Nonprofits

 For example, here are a few changes that we’ve seen in the last few years:

-• Walmart — Changed their payroll deduction campaign from Strategic Choice (13 NPOs) to Fully Open;
+• Walmart changed its payroll deduction campaign from Strategic Choice (13 NPOs) to Fully Open.

-• Murphy Oil Corporation — Reinstated their employee matching program with a 1:1 match ratio for most NPOs and 2:1 for educational institutions;
+• Murphy Oil Corporation reinstated its employee matching program with a 1:1 match ratio for most NPOs and 2:1 for educational institutions.

-• Kimray Inc. — Reinstated their employee matching program and increased their match max to $2,000 per employee.
+• Kimray Inc. reinstated its employee matching program and increased its match max to $2,000 per employee.

 Picture this: Business A has reported the launch of a new workplace giving initiative.
 You know that Donors B and C work for that company.
 Consider reaching out and encouraging them to get involved!